 Articles of Incorporation

-When a homeowners association is first established, the articles of incorporation is the document that incorporates the community and makes it an HOA.
-This document is typically very brief with only a dozen pages or so and governs the corporate entity of the HOA, as homeowners associations are often non-profit organizations.
+When a homeowners association is first established, the articles of incorporation are the document that incorporates the community and establishes it as an HOA.
+This document is typically very brief, with only a dozen pages or so, and governs the corporate entity of the HOA, as homeowners associations are often non-profit organizations.

 Bylaws